inet-framework/inet-showcases/wireless/power/doc/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The energy storage capacity of nodes can be visualized by the
-``EnergyStorageVisualizer`` module, which displays a battery icon next
+:ned:`EnergyStorageVisualizer` module, which displays a battery icon next
 to the nodes, indicating their charge levels.
 This visualizer is
-included in the network as part of the ``IntegratedCanvasVisualizer``
+included in the network as part of the :ned:`IntegratedCanvasVisualizer`
 module.

 Results